mhx/dwarfs/doc/mkdwarfs.md

 Most other options are concerned with compression tuning:

   * `-l`, `--compress-level=`*value*:
-    Compression level to use for the filesystem.
-This is intended to provide some sensible defaults and will depend on which compression libraries were available at build time.
-This is meant to be the "easy" interface to configure compression, and it will actually pick the defaults for five distinct options: `--block-size-bits`, `--compression`,
+    Compression level to use for the filesystem. **If you are unsure, please stick to the default level of 7.** This is intended to provide some sensible defaults and will depend on which compression libraries were available at build time. **The default level has been chosen to provide you with the best possible compression while still keeping the file system very fast to access.** Levels 8 and 9 will switch to LZMA compression (when available), which will likely reduce the file system image size, but will make it about an order of magnitude slower to access, so reserve these levels for cases where you only need to access the data infrequently.
+This `-l` option is meant to be the "easy" interface to configure `mkdwarfs`, and it will actually pick defaults for six distinct options: `--block-size-bits`, `--compression`,
-    `--schema-compression`, `--metadata-compression` and
+    `--schema-compression`, `--metadata-compression`,
-    `--blockhash-window-sizes`.
+    `--blockhash-window-sizes` and `--order`.
 See the output of `mkdwarfs --help` for a table listing the exact defaults used for each compression level.

   * `-S`, `--block-size-bits=`*value*:
     The block size used for the compressed filesystem.
 The actual block size